Emma Bunton

-Emma Lee Bunton (born 21 January 1976) is an English singer, songwriter, actress, and media personality.
-She rose to fame in the 1990s as a member of the girl group Spice Girls, in which she was nicknamed Baby Spice.
-With over 100 million records sold worldwide, the group became the best-selling female group of all time.
+Emma Lee Bunton (born 21 January 1976) is an English singer, songwriter, media personality, and actress.
+She rose to fame in the mid-1990s as a member of the pop group the Spice Girls, in which she was nicknamed Baby Spice, due to the fact that she was the youngest member.
+With over 100 million records sold worldwide, the Spice Girls are the best-selling female group of all time.
+The group went on an indefinite hiatus in 2000, before reuniting for a greatest hits album (2007) and two concert tours: the Return of the Spice Girls (2007–2008) and Spice World (2019).

-During the Spice Girls hiatus, Bunton released her debut solo album, A Girl Like Me (2001), which debuted at number four on the UK Albums Chart, and was certified gold by the British Phonographic Industry for sales in excess of 100,000 copies.
-The album spawned the single "What Took You So Long?", which topped the UK Singles Chart, as well as the top five singles "What I Am" and "Take My Breath Away" and the top 20 single "We're Not Gonna Sleep Tonight".
-Her second studio album, Free Me (2004), included the singles "Free Me", "Maybe", "I'll Be There", and "Crickets Sing for Anamaria".
-Following the release of her third studio album, Life in Mono (2006), Bunton reunited with the Spice Girls in 2007 for a one-off international tour and greatest hits album.
-Since 2018, she has reunited as the Spice Girls with Geri Halliwell, Melanie C and Mel B. In 2019, she released her fourth studio album, My Happy Place.
+Bunton began her solo career with the release of her debut studio album, A Girl Like Me (2001), which debuted at number four on the UK Albums Chart, and was certified gold by the British Phonographic Industry.
+The album spawned the successful singles "What Took You So Long?", "What I Am" and "Take My Breath Away".
+Her second studio album, Free Me (2004), included the top-five single "Free Me", and the top-ten singles "Maybe" and "I'll Be There".
+Bunton's third studio album Life in Mono (2006), produced the successful single "Downtown".
+In 2019, she released her fourth studio album, My Happy Place.

-Bunton's television appearances include a recurring role on the BBC One comedy series Absolutely Fabulous (2003-2012), being a contestant on the fourth series of the BBC dancing competition show Strictly Come Dancing, and being a judge on the ITV celebrity skating show Dancing on Ice (2010–2011) and entertainment series Your Face Sounds Familiar (2013).
-From 2013 to 2018, she was a radio presenter on the Heart Breakfast Show in London with Jamie Theakston, and also currently presents her own show on Sunday evenings.
+Bunton has served as a judge on television talent shows, including Dancing on Ice (2010–2011), Your Face Sounds Familiar (2013), and Boy Band (2017).
+She competed on the fourth series of the BBC One dancing show Strictly Come Dancing in 2006.
+From 2013 to 2018, Bunton was a co-presenter on the Heart Breakfast radio show in London alongside Jamie Theakston.
+As of December 2024, she currently presents her own show for Heart Radio on Sunday evenings.

 Early life and career beginnings

-Bunton was born in Finchley, Barnet, London.
+Emma Lee Bunton was born on 21 January 1976 in Finchley, Barnet, London.
 Her parents, Pauline, a karate instructor, and Trevor Bunton, a milkman, split when she was 11, after which she stayed with her mother.
 She has a younger brother, Paul James.
 As stated in a TV interview with Eamonn Holmes and Ruth Langsford on This Morning during August 2016, Bunton's maternal family originate from County Wexford, Ireland.
 Bunton went to St Theresa's Roman Catholic Primary School in Finchley.

 She enrolled in the Sylvia Young Theatre School.
 At the SYTS, she became friendly with Keeley Hawes; they lived and travelled together for six months.

 Bunton appeared briefly in the BBC soap opera EastEnders in 1992 as a mugger.
 In 1993, she appeared in the ITV police drama The Bill, and made a brief appearance as a prostitute in the BBC drama series To Play the King.
-Bunton also appeared in a public information film for the British government concerning firework safety.
+Bunton also appeared in a 1999 public information film for the British government concerning firework safety.